Gordon Bennett (general)

 Lieutenant General Henry Gordon Bennett, (15 April 1887 – 1 August 1962) was a senior Australian Army officer who served in both World War I and World War II.
 A citizen soldier by background, Bennett began his professional life in the insurance industry and joined the Army on a part-time basis.
 During World War I, he rose rapidly through the ranks, commanding at both battalion and brigade level.
 He became the youngest general in the Australian Army and was highly decorated for his leadership and gallantry on the Western Front.
 After the war, he returned to civilian life, continuing his military service in a part-time capacity and holding senior command appointments within the Citizen Military Forces.

 Bennett is most widely remembered for his role in the Fall of Singapore in February 1942 during World War II.
 As commander of the 8th Australian Division, he was among the senior Allied officers present when the British-led garrison surrendered to the advancing Japanese forces.
 Instead of surrendering, Bennett escaped to Sumatra and later returned to Australia, claiming he had done so to avoid capture and report directly to Australian authorities.
 He believed that he could better serve the war effort from outside captivity.
-His decision meant that his soldiers, who were taken as prisoners of war (POW) by the Imperial Japanese Army (IJA), endured harsh conditions and many perished in captivity.
 Bennett's actions were met with widespread public and military criticism, seen by many as a breach of duty and a failure of command.
+Although he was subsequently appointed to an important corps-level post in Australia, he was never again entrusted with leading troops in combat.

 In 1945, both a Royal Commission and a military inquiry were convened to investigate the circumstances of his departure from Singapore.
 They concluded that he had not been justified in relinquishing his command.
-Although he was subsequently appointed to a corps-level post in Australia, he was never again entrusted with leading troops in combat.
 After retiring from the Army at the end of the war, Bennett turned to farming in the Hills District outside Sydney.
 He remained active in business circles and contributed regularly as a military commentator.
 The controversy surrounding his wartime decisions continued to shape his public image until his death in 1962 at the age of 75.